 22. World

-World music is a genre that does not have a specific country of origin, as it encompasses a diverse range of musical styles and traditions from around the world.
+World music is a genre that does not have a specific country of origin, as it encompasses a wide range of musical styles and traditions from around the world.
 It emerged as a category in the late 20th century to encompass traditional and contemporary music from various cultures and regions.
 World music includes folk music, traditional music, indigenous music, and fusion genres that blend elements from different cultures.
 It celebrates cultural diversity, heritage, and musical expression from all corners of the globe.
-World music often features a wide array of instruments, vocal styles, and rhythmic patterns unique to each culture, offering listeners a glimpse into the rich tapestry of global musical traditions.
+World music often features a wide array of instruments, vocal styles, and rhythmic patterns unique to each culture, offering listeners a glimpse into global musical traditions.

 23. Experimental/Avant-garde